robb-j/gruber/README.md

 There is a lot not in Gruber too.
 By design it tries to be as minimal as possible.
 For examples, there is a development CORs implementation but a production app should be run behind a reverse proxy and that can do those things for you.

-## Why does this exist
+## Background

-I've spent the past few years working on JavaScript backends and nothing has really stuck with me.
+I've spent several years working on JavaScript backends and nothing has really stuck with me.
 There have been lots of nice ideas along the way but no one solution ever felt like home.
 It always felt like starting from scratch for each project.